songjx/songjx-website/projects/carbon-fiber-3d-printing.md

     image: instron.jpg
     alt: aperture card instron test

   - text: To our huge benefit, the school has a small FANUC industrial robot arm available for our use.
 This arm provides 3 translational and 3 rotational degrees of freedom for our end effector, which means we will have incredible flexibility in generating curved layer printing tool paths.
+The following video demonstrates how the FANUC robot can be used to print curved-layer FDM objects using a combination of simple motion and branching instructions.

-  - video: <iframe width="560" height="315" src="//www.youtube.com/embed/64UAyw-wtNg" frameborder="0" allowfullscreen></iframe>
+  - video: <iframe width="560" height="315" src="https://www.youtube.com/embed/Wy3BejQz0mA?list=PLfvOJvcxNZ4-i63-xdD4xOHczMNj5-sN_" frameborder="0" allowfullscreen></iframe>

   - text: We are in the process of adapting RepRap parts to our robot arm end.
 Once we have successfully printed ABS plastic, we will move onto printing our homemade CFRP filament.
     image: Render1.jpg